 The Representation of Women in Film Noir

-Prior to World War II, women were primarily housewives.
+Before World War II, women were primarily housewives.
 The majority of them did not work outside the home, and the few ones who did were employed as secretaries, receptionists or department store clerks as other types of job were considered unsuitable for women.
-However, once America entered World War II, because of the absence of men who joined the military, the demand for female labour in the United States grew incessantly, with women stepping into the civilian jobs the men had left behind.
-This period spurred social change, with popular culture portraying women in a new and different way that highlighted female liberation and independence.
+However, once America entered World War II, because of the absence of men who joined the military, the demand for female labour in the United States grew incessantly, and women had to step into the civilian jobs the men had left behind.
+This period spurred social change, with popular culture portraying women in a new and different way, and that highlighted female liberation and independence.

 In spite of that, the need for working women was supposed to be temporary; they were expected to leave their jobs and go back to domestic duties after the war ended.
-This was frowned upon by the female workers as they did not want to give their new-found independence and power up.
-As a result of that, upon returning to their home, the feelings of isolation and invalidation increased, playing an important role in the portrayal of female characters in American cinema.
+This was frowned upon by the female workers as they did not want to give their new-found independence and power.
+As a result of that, upon returning to their home, the feelings of isolation and invalidation increased.
+This has subsequently influenced considerably the portrayal of female characters in American cinema.

 Also Read: Chameleon (2019): Noir Roots We Deserve

 The balance of the home that women had when they joined the labour force during World War II was quickly swept away when the patriarchal social order tried to reinstate itself when the war was over.
-Within the stylistic norms of the noir genre, the rough lighting and the gloomy visual clues of danger takes the domestic space as an extremely unsettling and broke social order, highlighting to the audience the tension in the home and the women’s role in triggering the narrative.
-The disturbance in the domestic space is caused by the rebelling female characters typical of film noir, which is not taken lightly by the male protagonists losing their power, much like the reality of the misery of the heteronormative patriarchal order losing its control of women.
+Within the stylistic norms of the noir genre, the rough lighting and the gloomy visual clues of danger reflects the unsettling, broken domestic order, highlighting to the audience the tension in the home and the women’s role in triggering the narrative.
+The disturbance in the domestic space is caused by the rebellion of female characters, typical of film noir, which is not taken lightly by the male protagonists on the verge of losing their power, much like the reality of the misery of the heteronormative patriarchal order losing its control of women.

 Thus, for many women, World War II became a turning point of the feminist movement.
 It was a period where women were no longer forced into roles society had shaped them into and the representation of women in film noir is a reflection of this freedom.
-The archetype of female roles in film noir can be divided in three categories: the girl-next-door, the femme fatale and the good-bad girl.
-The girl-next-door is characterised for being ordinary, approachable and innocent.
-She holds the nature of being honest and pure, and known to be naturally sweet.
-The term refers to the fact this character usually lives right next door to the male protagonist, having grown up with him and known him his entire life.
+The archetype of female roles in film noir can be divided into three categories: the girl-next-door, the femme fatale and the good-bad girl.
+The girl-next-door is characterised as being ordinary, approachable and innocent.
+She is honest and pure, and known to be naturally sweet.
+The term refers to the fact that she usually lives right next door to the male protagonist, having grown up with him and known him his entire life.
 An example of the girl-next-door would be Keechie Mobley (Cathy O’Donnell) in They Live by Night (Ray, 1948).